humantorch/github-browser/README.md

 When this is done you can start up a local server with livereload and file watching by running `grunt serve`.

 To create a production build (image optimised, JS minified and concatenated, Sass compiled to CSS, etc.) run `grunt` to output a production-ready build into the /dist directory.
 This can be uploaded to a server or run from a local server (note: simply double-clicking on `index.html` won't work correctly due to file pathing and potential ajax security rules, etc.).
+Assuming you've got Python installed, `cd dist && python -m SimpleHTTPServer 9000` will run it at http://0.0.0.0:9000 for you.

 Finally, if you're really ambitious there's a Grunt task that builds and rsyncs the app to a server.
 Simply replace the server address/file path the `config` section of the Gruntfile.js (starts on line 20) with your own information and run `grunt deploy`.